-There has been significant progress towards understanding the hierarchical sequence of operations during the first ~150 millisconds of visual processing (“immediate vision”), building up to the formulation of a theoretical framework instantiated in successful computational algorithms for visual recognition.
+There has been significant progress towards understanding the hierarchical sequence of operations during the first ~150 milliseconds of visual processing (“immediate vision”), building up to the formulation of a theoretical framework instantiated in successful computational algorithms for visual recognition.
 The bottom-up computations involved in immediate vision (Module 1) provide an initial and often accurate estimation of the contents within a radius subtending approximately 5 degrees around the fixation point.
 Module 2 aims to understand the visual routines and computations that take place during the subsequent ~300 ms of cortical processing and which are critical for the perceptual intelligence required to interpret a visual scene.

 We think about the brain’s operating system as consisting of a series of visual routines (and subroutines), and the ability to flexibly and dynamically call upon them and combine them to solve specific visual tasks.
 As a working hypothesis, we postulate that the following visual routines would be important components required for scene understanding: